ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 Hyper-V SynIC state change.
 Notification is used to remap SynIC event/message pages and to enable/disable SynIC messages/events processing in userspace.

+	- KVM_EXIT_HYPERV_SYNDBG -- synchronously notify user-space about

+Hyper-V Synthetic debugger state change.
+Notification is used to either update the pending_page location or to send a control command (send the buffer located in send_page or recv a buffer to recv_page).

 ::